This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Dealing With Potato Diseases

 Even if you buy your compost, it is worthwhile for numerous reasons.
-Some of these are compost that can be reused multiple times when growing potatoes providing you avoid blight on your potatoes.
+Some of these are the compost that can be reused multiple times when growing potatoes providing you avoid blight on your potatoes.
 And when reusing the soil, add the additional feed.

 Once you can no longer use it for potatoes, you can spread it in your garden to help build the soil structure.
 Those who tell me it’s a waste do not understand how each garden section is supposed to work synergistically.